 - Partners who are extra sensitive to movement throughout the night may want a mattress with less motion transfer

 - Those looking for robust pressure relief may need a mattress with greater contouring and responsiveness

 If you’re in the market for a hybrid mattress, the Tuft & Needle Hybrid is likely to check all of your boxes.
-Founded in 2014, Tuft & Needle is one of the most well-known bed-in-a-box retailers.
+Founded in 2014, Tuft & Needle is one of the most well-known mattress in a box retailers.
 Along with the Hybrid, the company makes two other mattress models: the Tuft & Needle Original Mattress and the Tuft & Needle Mint Mattress.
 The Original Mattress is a versatile and budget-friendly all-foam mattress while the Mint Mattress is a thicker, more cooling foam model.